 The first phase of data processing consists of preparing waveform data from each station individually.
 The purpose of this phase is to accentuate broad-band ambient noise by attempting to remove earthquake signals and instrumental irregularities that tend to obscure ambient noise.
-Obscuration by earthquakes is most severe above about 20 sec period, so this step of the data processing is most important at periods longer than the microseism band (\sim 5 to ~ 17 sec period).
-In addition, because the spectral amplitude of ambient noise peaks in the microseismic band, methods have to be devised to extract the longer period ambient noise from seismic records.
-Figure 2 shows the steps that compose Phase 1 of data processing: removal of the instrument response, de-meaning, de-trending, and band-pass filtering the seismogram, time-domain normalization, and spectral whitening.
+Obscuration by earthquakes is most severe above about 15 s period, so this step of the data processing is most important at periods longer than the microseism band ( $\sim 5$ to $\sim 17$ s period).
+In addition, because the spectral amplitude of ambient noise peaks in the microseism band, methods have to be devised to extract the longer period ambient noise from seismic records.
+Fig. 2 shows the steps that compose Phase 1 of data processing: removal of the instrument response, de-meaning, de-trending and bandpass filtering the seismogram, time-domain normalization and spectral whitening.
 This procedure is typically applied to a single day of data.
-Day data with less than 80% "on-time" are currently rejected, but this may be modified at the user's discretion.
+Day data with less than 80 per cent 'on-time' are currently rejected, but this may be modified at the user's discretion.
 Some of the steps, such as the temporal normalization and spectral whitening, impose non-linear modifications to the waveforms, so the order of operations is significant.
-Because this phase of data processing is applied to single stations, rather than to station-pairs, it is much less time consuming and computationally intensive than subsequent cross-correlation, stacking, and measurement phases that are discussed in later sections of the paper.
-Our current applications involve from several dozen (e.g., 41 stations across New Zealand) to several hundred (e.g., 110 stations across Europe, ~ 250 stations across North America) stations.
+Because this phase of data processing is applied to single stations, rather than to station-pairs, it is much less time consuming and computationally intensive than subsequent crosscorrelation, stacking and measurement phases that are discussed in later sections of the paper.
+Our current applications involve from several dozen (e.g. 41 stations across New Zealand) to several hundred (e.g. 110 stations across Europe, $\sim$ 250 stations across North America) stations.